Indu-Devarapalli/BlogApp/README.md

   * User profile creation and updates.
 * Blog Creation and Uploading

-Upload pictures from the camera or gallery to your blog posts.
+  * Upload pictures from the camera or gallery to your blog posts.
-Write content along with images for each post.
+  * Write content along with images for each post.
-Create, edit, and delete blog posts.

 Viewing Past Posts

 View all previously uploaded blogs in a timeline format.